innolitics/rdm/rdm/init_files/documents/software_plan.md

 [[:This activity addresses 62304:6.3.2, since development releases and maintenance releases are treated equivalently]]

 TODO: Write out how to archive the software system release.
 This will vary from project to project.
-Here are some exmples:
+Here are some examples:

 - If the output of the build process is a binary, then the binary should be saved somewhere.
 - If the output is a set of Python scripts with out any SOUP, then the source code within the Git repository is already sufficient.